 Work alongside a local marine biologist to assist with studies of the four sea turtles species in Costa Rica - Leatherbacks, Greens, Olive Ridley and Hawksbill.
 Your volunteer time will be heavily centered around protection work and sustainable egg protection programs.

 - You can choose to volunteer for 2 - 24 weeks

 - Program fees from US$820 for 2 weeks

 - Based at one of four beach locations around Costa Rica: Ostional, Matapalo, Junquillal (based on the Pacific Coast) and Parismina (based on the Caribbean Coast)

-- Volunteers can expect to work 6 days a week in 4 to 7-hour shifts per day
+- Volunteers can expect to work 6 days per week with 4 - 7-hour shifts each day

 - These shifts may include beach patrols, building hatcheries to protect eggs from predators, beach cleaning, counting and tagging sea turtles, locating nesting females, collecting eggs and replanting mangroves

 This is a hugely popular program, allowing you to give back alongside the local team and government authorities at a turtle sanctuary, collecting vital baseline data on the turtle population on the island Nusa Penida.